 Islamic records make references to many Jews and Christians living in Arabia during Muhammad’s time.
 He obviously heard some Bible stories from them and even appealed to their Scriptures for legitimacy.
-But whilst the Quran claims to be a confirmation of the Bible and a fuller explanation of it, many of its teachings and stories directly contradict it.
+But while the Quran claims to be a confirmation of the Bible and a fuller explanation of it, many of its teachings and stories directly contradict it.

 Pharaoh and Moses